|Priestess of Delphi, Collier|

 |Hekate, Maximillian Pirner|

 And so Artemis, the granddaughter of the Moon, gave birth at the Autumn Equinox, to a daughter.
-In the East, at the ancient temple of Ephesus, midwifed by Hekate Phosphorus, Artemis nursed her infant daughter, Astraea, the goddess of Justice, the granddaughter of Themis, the inheritor of Hekate and Asteria.
+In the East, at the ancient temple of Ephesus, midwifed by Hekate Phosphorus, Artemis nursed her infant daughter, Astraea, the goddess of Justice, the granddaughter of Themis, the inheritor of both Hekate and Artemis.

 |'Take the Fair Face of Woman, and Gently Suspending, With Butterflies, Flowers, and Jewels Attending, Thus Your Fairy is Made of Most Beautiful Things', Charles Ede|